github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 The {% data variables.product.prodname_registry %} registry stores npm packages within your organization or personal account, and allows you to associate a package with a repository.
 You can choose whether to inherit permissions from a repository, or set granular permissions independently of a repository.

 {% data reusables.package_registry.publishing-user-scoped-packages %} For more information on linking a published package with a repository, see "[AUTOTITLE](/packages/learn-github-packages/connecting-a-repository-to-a-package)."

+You can connect a package to a repository as soon as the package is published by including a `repository` field in the `package.json` file.
+You can also use this method to connect multiple packages to the same repository.
+For more information, see "[Publishing multiple packages to the same repository](#publishing-multiple-packages-to-the-same-repository)."
+{% else %}
+By default, your package is published in the {% data variables.product.prodname_dotcom %} repository that you specify in the `name` field of the `package.json` file.
+For example, you would publish a package named `@my-org/test` to the `my-org/test` {% data variables.product.prodname_dotcom %} repository.
+You can publish multiple packages to the same {% data variables.product.prodname_dotcom %} repository by including a `repository` field in the `package.json` file.
+For more information, see "[Publishing multiple packages to the same repository](#publishing-multiple-packages-to-the-same-repository)."
 {% endif %}

-By default, your package is published in the {% data variables.product.prodname_dotcom %} repository that you specify in the name field of the _package.json_ file.
-For example, you would publish a package named `@my-org/test` to the `my-org/test` {% data variables.product.prodname_dotcom %} repository.
-If you're running [npm v8.5.3](https://github.com/npm/cli/releases/tag/v8.5.3) or later, you can add a summary for the package listing page by including a _README.md_ file in your package directory.
-For more information, see "[Working with package.json](https://docs.npmjs.com/getting-started/using-a-package.json)" and "[How to create Node.js Modules](https://docs.npmjs.com/getting-started/creating-node-modules)" in the npm documentation.

 {% data reusables.package_registry.auto-inherit-permissions-note %}

-You can publish multiple packages to the same {% data variables.product.prodname_dotcom %} repository by including a `URL` field in the _package.json_ file.
-For more information, see "[Publishing multiple packages to the same repository](#publishing-multiple-packages-to-the-same-repository)."

-You can set up the scope mapping for your project using either a local _.npmrc_ file in the project or using the `publishConfig` option in the _package.json_. {% data variables.product.prodname_registry %} only supports scoped npm packages.
+You can set up the scope mapping for your project using either a local `.npmrc` file in the project or using the `publishConfig` option in the `package.json`. {% data variables.product.prodname_registry %} only supports scoped npm packages.
 Scoped packages have names with the format of `@NAMESPACE/PACKAGE-NAME`.
 Scoped packages always begin with an `@` symbol.
-You may need to update the name in your _package.json_ to use the scoped name.
+You may need to update the name in your `package.json` to use the scoped name.
 For example, if you're the user `octocat` and your package is named `test`, you would assign the scoped package name as follows: `"name": "@octocat/test"`.

 {% data reusables.package_registry.viewing-packages %}